nbyouri/blog/_posts/2014-07-06-pkgsrc_intro.md

 in our Makefile.

 Clean, build again, and add more dependencies until it passes the build stage.
-Here's how my Makefile ends up looking like this:
+Here's how my Makefile ends up looking like:

 	# $NetBSD$